Where you live in Australia plays an important role in what you’ll be charged for your rental bond. Here’s what you need to know.

 - Agents do not receive any commission for the rental bond.

 - A pet bond may also be charged if you live in WA.

-- At the end of your tenancy a property inspection report will be conducted and costs for any repairs required (other than those associated with fair wear and tear) may be deducted from the bond.
+- At the end of your tenancy, a property inspection will be conducted and costs for any repairs required (other than those associated with fair wear and tear) may be deducted from your bond.

 - If you haven’t cleaned the premises to a reasonable standard the costs of cleaning may also be deducted.